dhedey/preinterpret/README.md

 ### Expressivity

 Preinterpret provides a suite of simple, composable commands to convert token streams, literals and idents.
-The full list is documented in the [Details](#details) section.
+The full list is documented in the [Command List](#command-list) section.

 For example: